pingcap/docs-cn/v2.1/how-to/scale/with-ansible.md

 ---
-title: Scale the TiDB Cluster Using TiDB-Ansible
+title: Scale the TiDB Cluster Using TiDB Ansible
-summary: Use TiDB-Ansible to increase/decrease the capacity of a TiDB/TiKV/PD node.
+summary: Use TiDB Ansible to increase/decrease the capacity of a TiDB/TiKV/PD node.
 category: how-to
 ---

-# Scale the TiDB Cluster Using TiDB-Ansible
+# Scale the TiDB Cluster Using TiDB Ansible

 The capacity of a TiDB cluster can be increased or decreased without affecting the online services.